Things to do in Devon in May and half term 2026

 Entry is free and this is a dog-friendly event.

-Find out more on the Visit Tavistock website.
+Find out more on the Tavistock Town Council website.

 Each year Devon’s car free village in North Devon holds a Seaweed Festival to promote this marine marvel’s immense health and nutritional benefits.